-The relevant household income is calculated as follows: disposable income, excluding social assistance and minimum parental-leave benefits; minus a 30% allowance on earned income, up to 50% of basic benefit rate, and excluding benefits and pensions that are not primarily supposed to cover basic needs (bhlac_s; bhlps_s; pdiss_s; pdi00; pdiot; psuwd; psuor; boawr).
+The relevant household income is calculated as follows: disposable income, excluding social assistance and minimum parental-leave benefits; minus a 30% allowance on earned income, up to 50% of basic benefit rate, and excluding benefits and pensions that are not primarily supposed to cover basic needs (pdiac_s; bhlps_s; pdiss_s; pdi00; pdiot; psuwd; psuor; pdiwr).

-The amount of exemption for wealth for singles born after 1948 is 1,600€(base rate) per month.
-For households with more than one individual, there is an additional 614€per adult (except for the head of household) and 256€per child added to the basic rate.
-For those born before 1948, the base rate increases up to 2,600€ The basic benefit rate for old-age assistance is closely related to the basic rate from unemployment benefits II.
+The amount of exemption for wealth for singles born after 1948 is $1,600 \in$ (base rate) per month.
+For households with more than one individual, there is an additional $614 \in$ per adult (except for the head of household) and $256 \in$ per child added to the basic rate.
+For those born before 1948, the base rate increases up to $2,600 \in$ The basic benefit rate for old-age assistance is closely related to the basic rate from unemployment benefits II.

-There is a regular benefit rate, which is the same regular rate as for unemployment benefits II (351 euros per month in 2009).
+There is a regular benefit rate, which is the same regular rate as for unemployment benefits II (369 euros per month in 2011).
 The exact benefit amount of social assistance for old-age and reduced work ability is a function of this regular rate and the number of adults and children in the household, as well as the rent paid.

 Amounts of old-age social assistance are different for single households and for couple households.
-Generally, the head of the household gets the full basic rate (351 euros in 2009) and the partner of the head 90% of this rate.
+Generally, the head of the household gets the full basic rate (369 euros in 2011) and the partner of the head 90% of this rate.
 Housing expenditures (xhcrt) are also covered, but only up to a maximum amount, which depends on the household size and is closely aligned to benefit rates from housing benefits.
 In addition heating costs are covered.

 Amounts of social assistance for reduced ability to work are differentiated for singles and couples without children, families with children, and multiple adult households without children.
-Generally, if there is someone in the household eligible, the household head gets the basic rate (351 euros in 2009); the partner of the head gets 90% of this rate, and each of the children gets a reduced rate which is determined for the age category to which the children belong.
+Generally, if there is someone in the household eligible, the household head gets the basic rate (369 euros in 2011); the partner of the head gets 90% of this rate, and each of the children gets a reduced rate which is determined for the age category to which the children belong.
 Other adults in the household that are not partner of the head also get the full rate.
 Housing expenditures are accounted for in the same manner as for unemployment benefits II (see bunnc_de).

 The income of the household that is relevant for the means test is disposable household income (il_dispyc).
 The same income variable as at bunnc_de has been applied.
 It includes market income from employment, pension income, and generally all benefits, except for other benefits in the context of social, accounting for social security contributions and income tax.
-It excludes benefits and pensions that are not primarily supposed to cover basic needs (bhlac_s; bhlps_s; pdiss_s; pdi00; pdiot; psuwd; psuor; boawr).
+It excludes benefits and pensions that are not primarily supposed to cover basic needs (pdiac_s; bhlps_s; pdiss_s; pdi00; pdiot; psuwd; psuor; pdiwr).